 This Compensation Discussion and Analysis ("CD&A") describes the philosophy and objectives of the compensation program for our NEOs.
 The Compensation and Human Resources Committee of the Board (the "Committee") establishes and administers our executive compensation program, practices and policies.
-The Committee receives input from management and its executive compensation consultant, and considers competitive practices, our business objectives, stockholder interests, regulatory requirements and other relevant factors to develop our executive compensation program.
-The Committee reviews, modifies and approves, as appropriate, our executive compensation program in an effort to provide market-competitive compensation for our NEOs.
+The Committee receives input from management and its executive compensation consultant, and considers competitive practices, our business objectives, stockholder interests, regulatory requirements and other relevant factors to develop our executive compensation program in an effort to most effectively drive the achievement of the Company's business objectives.